In search of the perfect appetizer that’ll pair perfectly with your favorite bourbon? Look no further than these fun Three Cheese Macaroni Shooters!

 As soon as September rolls around, I stop thinking about summer barbecues and start dreaming about fall and winter entertaining.
 If you’ve got your eye on hosting a soirée sometime soon, these Three Cheese Macaroni Shooters need to be on your hors d’oeuvre menu.

-In fact, the Old Forester Distillery is a mere 1.6 miles from my house.
+In fact, there’s a bourbon distillery a mere 1.6 miles from my house.
 I know you’re jealous… I would be, too.
 If you ever find yourself in Louisville, you have to find time to go.
 It’s seriously one of the best in the whole state (there are a lot).
 We are 100% a bourbon family, and we love doing tastings and pairings when we have company over.
-Whether you’re just starting to learn about bourbon or you’re a seasoned vet, be sure to check out Brown-Forman’s
+Whether you’re just starting to learn about bourbon or you’re a seasoned vet, you’ll appreciate the flavor it gives this macaroni!

 P.S.
 If you’re heading to a party and are looking for the perfect host/hostess gift, I couldn’t recommend a bottle of Woodford Reserve®, Woodford Reserve® Double Oaked, or Old Forester® more!
 And, don’t forget to find a safe ride home if you’re attending a party or if you’re hosting – offer one to others via Uber or Lyft.